Bundesliga: Bayern Munich and Hoffenheim players refuse to play as fan protests escalate | DW | 29.02.2020

 Play was first interrupted briefly in the 67th minute, moments after Leon Goretzka scored Bayern's sixth goal, and when Bayern supporters in the away end displayed banners referring to Hoffenheim benefactor and owner Dietmar Hopp (79) as a "son of a whore.”

-Ten minutes later, a second banner appeared with a similar message and referee Sebastian Dingert again stopped play.
+Ten minutes later, a second banner appeared with a similar message and referee Christian Dingert again stopped play.

 Bayern's players approached their supporters and pleaded with them to stop, as did members of Bayern Munich's coaching staff and club board, including head coach Hansi Flick, sporting director Hasan Salihamidzic, chief executive Karl-Heinz Rummenigge and board member Oliver Kahn.